amyafan/amyafan.github.io/README.md

 # Hello!
 I'm Amy.

-I'm a data reporter on the national investigative team at the Scripps Washington Bureau and Newsy.
+I'm a data reporter on the national investigative team at [Scripps News](scrippsnews.com).
 I help write and report stories using datasets and code.

 Before journalism, I thought I would become an economist or sociologist (I couldn't decide).
 I worked at [MIT Sloan](https://mitsloan.mit.edu/) and the [Golub Center for Finance and Policy](https://gcfp.mit.edu/) and was a [Civic Digital Fellow](https://www.codingitforward.com/summer-fellowships) at the [National Center for Health Statistics](https://www.cdc.gov/nchs/index.htm).
-I've also helped with research projects on women's business ownership  and educational segregation research.
+I've also helped with research projects on women's business ownership  and educational segregation.

 I hold a B.S. in mathematics from Duke University, where I received a [full merit scholarship](https://ousf.duke.edu/merit-scholarships/ab-duke-scholars-program/).